 A newly pregnant woman has many things to look forward to.
-In the nine months ahead, she will feel her baby growing inside her and prepare for the new addition for her family.
+In the 9 months ahead, she will feel her baby growing inside her and prepare for the new addition for her family.
 But for the many women who continue to work during their pregnancy, the ongoing demands of work and home life can be daunting.

 When you tell your supervisor and colleagues about your pregnancy, express any concerns you are having about the ability to work while you are pregnant.
 If your company allows flexible work hours, consider adjusting your hours around the times you feel most alert and energetic.
 With a little planning, you can learn how to navigate the workplace as a healthy mother-to-be.

 It is important to make sure you are not being exposed to harmful substances while you are pregnant.
 Continuous exposure to toxic substances and chemicals, including cleaning solvents, lead, mercury, pesticides, and paint, can potentially harm your developing baby.
 If you are concerned about a substance you are exposed to at work, talk to your doctor to find out if it could be harming your baby.
 Your doctor and your supervisor can help determine how to minimize your risks while you are pregnant.

 If your job requires that you be on your feet for long periods, work long hours or usual shifts, lift heavy objects, or perform physically challenging tasks, you may need to limit these activities.
 If you work more than one job, you may need to take time off.
 Stop working right away and call your doctor if you have any of these symptoms:

 If you are required to travel overseas while you are pregnant, make sure you have proper immunizations.
 Also, talk with your doctor to find out how you can prevent becoming ill from the organisms found in food and water of foreign countries.
 Your doctor may advise against travel if you are having problems during your pregnancy.